Frequently Asked Questions

 Students do not wear uniforms; however, the students do follow a dress code and the policy is available in the Family Handbook.

-Do you have bus transportation?
+Do you offer bus transportation?

 Who makes policy decisions for the school?